 In the case of Muslim mothers:

-- It is one of the personal laws which governs the rights of her son regarding the self-earned assets.
+- It is one of the personal laws which governs the son rights on mothers property regarding the self-earned assets.

 - A woman will become the absolute proprietor of the property she has received by using any means.